Lithium Junior Miner News For The Month Of November 2020

 Core Lithium Ltd. (formerly Core Exploration) [ASX:CXO] [GR:7CX] (OTC:CORX)(OTCPK:CXOXF)

 Core 100% own the Finniss Lithium Project (Grants Resource) in Northern Territory Australia.
-Significantly they already have an off-take partner with China's Yahua ($2.4b market cap, large lithium producer).
+Significantly, they already have an off-take partner with China's Yahua ($2.4b market cap, large lithium producer).
 The Company states they have a "high potential for additional resources from 500km2 covering 100s of pegmatites."

 On October 30, Core Lithium Ltd. announced: "Quarterly activities and cashflow report 30 September 2020."
 Highlights include: